ShubhamDev-AI/udacity-fullstack/devtools/git/readme.md

 *When you're writing the commit message, the first line is the message itself.
 After the message, leave a blank line, and then type out the body or explanation including details about why the commit is needed (e.g. URL links).*

 [Udacity Commit Message Style Guide](https://udacity.github.io/git-styleguide/)

+## Tags

+*In the command above (git tag -a v1.0) the -a flag is used.
+This flag tells Git to create an annotated flag.
+If you don't provide the flag (i.e. git tag v1.0) then it'll create what's called a lightweight tag.*

+*Annotated tags are recommended because they include a lot of extra information such as:*

+ - *the person who made the tag*
+ - *the date the tag was made*
+ - *a message for the tag*

+## Merge

+There are two types of merges:

+ - Fast-forward merge – the branch being merged in must be ahead of the checked out branch.
+The checked out branch's pointer will just be moved forward to point to the same commit as the other branch.
+ - the regular type of merge
+   - two divergent branches are combined
+   - a merge commit is created

 ## `.gitignore`